whitewizard85/multimodalEmotionRecognition/README.md

 and a fine-tuned ResNet50 facial-expression model via decision-level probability averaging.

-## Honest framing, up front

-This repository is not the code behind a paper's original claimed numbers — it's the code that **replaced** them after a re-verification turned up a train/test leakage bug (augmentation applied before, not after, the train/test split) that had inflated the audio and text branches' reported accuracy, and an architecture mismatch in the visual branch (a small CNN trained from scratch, despite being labeled "ResNet-50" in the paper's own results table).
-Both issues are fixed here.
-The honestly-evaluated results are lower than what was originally reported, and the repository includes the diagnostic scripts (`test_leaky_hypothesis.py`, `test_leaky_visual_hypothesis.py`) that were used to *deliberately reproduce* the leakage bug and quantify its effect (a 28-point accuracy inflation on the audio branch alone), rather than just asserting the fix mattered.

-If you're evaluating whether to trust or reuse this code, that history is probably the single most useful thing to know about it.
+## Background

+The original manuscript's audio and text results were affected by a train/test leakage bug: augmentation was applied before the train/test split rather than after, which let augmented copies of the same recording or sentence end up on both sides of the split.
+The visual branch also didn't match its own description in the paper (a small CNN trained from scratch, though the results table called it "ResNet-50").
+Both are fixed in this code. `test_leaky_hypothesis.py` and `test_leaky_visual_hypothesis.py` reproduce the leakage bug on purpose, to measure its effect rather than just assume it mattered — it inflated the audio branch's accuracy by about 28 points.

 ## Results